 I had just arrived late for a leaders gathering in Charlotte, NC.
-I couldn’t help but note a rather common look on the faces of those already present.
-It was a rather pleasant look, rather like a group of cats who had just shared a canary.
+I couldn’t help but note a rather common, almost pleasant look on the faces of those already present – like a group of cats who had just shared a canary.

 Having said that, which I know sounds very nice in theory, I must quickly add that in my experience, it only happens in the intimacy that is possible when He is Lord of relationship.
 Unless we discover who we are in Him, and in relationship to others in Him, we dare not get that close.

 Jesus wants to give you, and has, in fact, promised to give you significant others in Him.
 Keep your eyes open, because you never know when He is going to give you the gift of another person.
 Opening the package can easily take a life time.
 Oh yes, the package can only be opened in the presence of God’s kind of love, the kind He demonstrated, on the day He said, “I love you,” when He and His expectations were nailed to the tree.

 We need this revelation if we are ever going to love like God.

 You talked about Garbage — this is a must see!!!

 Father Samaan in Egypt…The Zabaleen, the garbage people…This video part 1 and 2 puts a face on what and who we are praying for.
 Notice the Church that was built with his vision out of a quarry and cave those seats 20,000 (beginning of Pt 2).